manimal1/pokemon-memory-game/README.md

 ## Requirements

-You should use this project to develop your solution and use **React with Redux** (they are added in `package.json` file along with **redux-thunk, react-dom, and react-redux**)
+You should use this project to develop your solution and use **React with Redux**

 For us is important that the candidates have **strong styling knowledge**, so no ui frameworks like bootstrap, material-ui, etc.

 You can use your favourite style library/preprocessor such a **less, stylus, sass or any CSS-in-JS**...we use **[styled-components](https://www.styled-components.com/)**.

-Bear in mind that depending on the tool you choose you may need to add some configuration to the **webpack.config.js** file.
+Please be sure to configure the **webpack.config.js** file for any tools you use.

 The **items should be fetched from a public API** like [https://pokeapi.co/](https://pokeapi.co/).
 You can find many of them in the following repository: [Public APIs list](https://github.com/toddmotto/public-apis).

 The API chosen should allow you to **fetch a specific number of items**.
 For example, with the **pokeapi** you can call `https://pokeapi.co/api/v2/pokemon?limit=9` which returns the first 9 pokemon.
 The number of items is up to you, but should be more than 3.
 You can use your favourite **library for fetching data**.
 We use **[axios](https://github.com/axios/axios)**.

-**[Javascript standard style](https://standardjs.com/)** is also installed and it will be run each time you commit something.
+**[Javascript standard style](https://standardjs.com/)** should also be installed and run each time you commit something.
 We want to see how you adapt your code by working with a different style guide.

 ## Bonus

-* Data from **multiple APIs** and combining them (For example, combine pokemon API with Marvel API to show pokemons and Marvel characters)
 * Animations
 * Sounds
 * Unit tests
+* Data from **multiple APIs** and combining them

 Additional features are very welcome :)

-## How to deliver

-Compress your solution (without the `/node_modules` and `/build` folders) and send us the zip file

 ## How to run the project

 * Install the dependencies by running `yarn install`
 * Launch dev server by running `yarn start`
 * To create the production bundle just run `yarn build`

-If for your final solution we need to run something else (like `yarn test` for unit testing for example) please add it here :)

-(I DID add unit tests, so please do run `yarn test`)
+* For any tests, run `yarn test`